uberbruns/Autolink/README.md

 ## Usage

 You can only mirror folders.
 Files have to be in a folder you mirror via a symlink.
-You can control if you want to create a new folder at the target destination or an symbolic link with the hidden files `.createfolder` and `.createlink`.
+If you want to create a folder at the target destination or an symbolic link is controlled with the hidden files `.createfolder` and `.createlink`.

+Why mirroring folders?
+You use folders to give the target folder more structure, because once you symlinked a folder there is no way to selectively sync inside this folder anymore.

 If you choose to create a folder all direct subfolders will be scanned for hidden files so those subfolders can end up in the target folder as symlinks or folders to.